Russian-occupied territories in Georgia: Russian position

 Russia claims, that "Abkhazia and South Ossetia are not occupied territories, but independent States."

 The Russian Federation also holds that it "... does not at present, nor will it in the future, exercise effective control over South Ossetia or Abkhazia;" and "it was not an occupying power."
 It also noted that "despite having crossed into the territory of Georgia in the course of the conflict, Russia was not an occupying power in terms of IHL."
-According to Russia, "the number of Russian troops stationed in South Ossetia and Abkhazia [...] does not allow Russia in practice to establish effective control over these territories which total 12 500 sq. kilometers in size."
+According to Russia, "the number of Russian troops stationed in South Ossetia and Abkhazia [...] does not allow Russia in practice to establish effective control over these territories which total 12 500 sq. kilometres in size."

-On 14 March 2012, Russia's Foreign Minister Sergey Lavrov said that Russia was ready to lift visa requirement for Georgian citizens, in the event of Tbilisi repealing its law on occupied territories.
+On 14 March 2012, Russia's Foreign Minister Sergey Lavrov said that Russia was ready to lift visa requirements for Georgian citizens, if Tbilisi repealed its law on occupied territories.
 "When he [President Saakashvili] announced that all Russian citizens could travel to Georgia without visa, he forgot to mention that a law 'on occupied territories' is in force in Georgia according to which anyone who has visited South Ossetia or Abkhazia since [the 2008 August] war, which was launched by Saakashvili, will face criminal liability in Georgia with jail term from two to four years," RIA Novosti news agency quoted Lavrov as saying while addressing the lawmakers in the State Duma.

-In June 2013 Russian Foreign Ministry asked Georgia to abolish the law on the occupied territories of Georgia.
-Russian deputy Foreign Minister Grigory Karasin claimed that the abolition of the law would "create a favorable environment for cultural exchanges, above all for tourist trips".
+In June 2013, the Russian Foreign Ministry asked Georgia to abolish the law on the occupied territories of Georgia.
+Russian deputy Foreign Minister Grigory Karasin claimed that the abolition of the law would "create a favourable environment for cultural exchanges, above all for tourist trips".